DenBru456/Blitz_Android_textures/README.md

 **With Alpha:**
     Channels RGBA to A-A-A-G

 **Without Alpha(its content in RED):**
     Channels RGBA to R-R-R-G

 **No Alpha at all:**
     Channels RGBA to G-G-G-G

 **CM:**
   **Blitz method:**
     A8: convert to A8 OpenGL
     L8: convert to ASTC then G-G-G-G and A8 OpenGL
   **ASTC method:**
+    A8: convert to ASTC
+    L8: convert to ASTC then G-G-G-G

+  **DX11 A8/L8 to BC3 Unorm Linear:**
-A8: just convert
+    A8: convert to  BC3 Unorm Linear
-L8: astc then G-G-G-G
+    L8: convert to  BC3 Unorm Linear then G-G-G-G
+  **BC3 to Android:**
+    convert it to A8 or ASTC

 -----------------------------